lindenb/jvarkit/docs/VCFCombineTwoSnvs.md

     -h, --help
       print help and exits
   * -k, --knownGene
-      KnownGene data URI/File.
-Beware chromosome names are formatted the same as your REFERENCE.
+      UCSC knownGene URI.
+Beware chromosome names are formatted the same as your REFERENCE
       Default: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/knownGene.txt.gz
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number